SCHH-Commons/schh-commons.github.io/index.md

     }
 </style>

-## About SCHH Commons

-SCHH Commons is a community-sponsored resource hub designed for Sun City Hilton Head residents and prospective residents.
-The goal is to make it easier to find and use information.
-The SCHH Commons site aggregates information from a wide range of sources, documents contained in the Association Community Library, the Sun City Website, the SunSations magazine, and various news and event e-mails distributed by the association and clubs.
-This information is accessed using a helpful AI Assistant,

-## What You'll Find Here

-- **AI-Powered Assistance** - Our centerpiece chatbot provides instant answers to your SCHH-specific questions
-- **Event Information** - Stay connected with community activities and important dates
-- **Community Knowledge** - Curated articles covering everything from local services to community events
-- **Interactive Maps** - Visual guides to help you navigate amenities, services, and points of interest
-- **Audio Overviews** - Podcasts featuring helpful discussions on topics of interest
+**SCHH Commons** is a resident-created resource that helps Sun City Hilton Head residents find and understand information more easily.
+It brings together official documents, local insights, and an AI-powered assistant that answers questions in plain language.
+In addition to the Knowledge Base and AI Assistant, the Commons also features other useful community resources—including an events calendar, interactive maps, podcasts, and in-depth “Deep Dive” articles exploring topics of special interest to residents.

-Visit the [About](/about) page to learn more about the initiative and how you can get involved and support it.
+To learn more about the project and its goals, visit the [About](/about) page.